Highly Capable Program Information

-The Clover Park School District’s vision is that the needs of all children are provided for according to their specific abilities, aptitudes, and levels of performance, in order to prepare them for college and career readiness.
+The Clover Park School District’s vision is that the needs of all children are provided for according to their specific abilities, aptitudes, and levels of performance, to prepare them for career & college readiness.

 For current definitions from the field of gifted education, see National Association for Gifted Children.
 Also see Clover Park School Board Policy Number 2190 and Procedure 2190-P1 for a description of program services.